melissayauri/web-app-lyft/README.md

 # L Y F T

-It is a platform that allows you to register as a driver in Lyft through a verification code to provide transport service.
+It is a platform that allows you to register as a driver in Lyft through your cell phone number and the country of origin.
+And in this way you provide a transport service with lyft

 ![image](https://user-images.githubusercontent.com/32289930/37803614-d5045a84-2dfd-11e8-8429-2655c8d4e704.png)